 - Seeking professional counseling for the child;

-- Reviewing the current child custody order to determine whether the other parent is in contempt of court as a result of violating the terms of conduct.
+- Reviewing the current child custody order to determine whether the other parent is in contempt of court.
+It might be as a result of violating the terms of conduct.